+The Fair Tax issue was on the ballot in the November 3, 2020 election.
+It did not pass.
 The following information was adapted from documents provided by the Illinois League of Women Voters.
 See the full article at this link.

 About the Fair Tax for Illinois